tessercat/pbx-docs/server/freeswitch/punt.md

 a Lua hook script
 listens for login events
 and punts sessions
-when login username and session ID are different.
+when the session ID
+is not the expected value.

 ```
 SWITCH_ADD_API(api_interface, "verto_punt", "Punt a verto session", verto_punt_function, "sessid");